mzgoddard/hard-source-webpack-plugin/README.md

 The `cacheDirectory` has a field in it `[confighash]` that is replaced by the `configHash` option when webpack is started.
 The `[confighash]` field is here to help with changes to the configuration by the developer or by a script.
 For example if the same webpack configuration is used for the `webpack` cli tool and then the `webpack-dev-server` cli tool, they will generate different configuration hashes. `webpack-dev-server` adds plugins for its reloading features, and the default hash function produces a different value with those plugins added.

-### `recordsPath`

-`webpack` produces records for the ids it uses for its internal objects that `hard-source` writes to disk.
-The `recordsPath` option in `hard-source` is the same option for webpack.
-Use it to make use of the `[confighash]` value as it also appears in `cacheDirectory` so that the records are stored next to the rest of the cache.

 ### `configHash`

 <a name="using-confighash-in-the-cachedirectory"></a>
 <a name="why-hash-the-config"></a>

-`configHash` turns a webpack configuration when a webpack instance is started and is used by `cacheDirectory` and `recordsPath` to build different caches for different webpack configurations.
+`configHash` turns a webpack configuration when a webpack instance is started and is used by `cacheDirectory` to build different caches for different webpack configurations.

 Configurations may change how modules are rendered and so change how they appear in the disk cache `hard-source` writes.
 It is important to use a different cache per webpack configuration or webpack cli tool. `webpack` and `webpack-dev-server` for example needed separate caches, `configHash` and `[confighash]` in the `cacheDirectory` will create separate caches due to the plugins and configuration changes `webpack-dev-server` makes.